-The North and South Nodes of the Moon are the two points in the sky where the Moon’s orbit intersects the Ecliptic.
+The Lunar Nodes are the two points in the sky where the Moon’s orbit intersects the Ecliptic.

 That was quite a mouthful!
 Let me explain…